adaliea/adaliea.github.io/making-website/buying-a-domain.md

 in one user-friendly interface.
 This centralized approach saves time and eliminates the frustration of juggling multiple platforms.

-We'll also be using Cloudflare pages to host our website, and using Cloudflare as our domain registrar removes a few steps for us.
+We'll also be using Cloudflare Pages to host our website, and using Cloudflare as our domain registrar removes a few steps for us.